Greg Reinacker’s Weblog

 In Google’s defense, this probably isn’t the spirit of the agreement…but when I read the words, this is my interpretation - so I’m going to have to pass on trying out the service for now.

-5. BILL MacGregor said:
+1. BILL MacGregor

 Google gets away with ALL of their So-Called “FREE” programs ONLY Because 1 out of a Million People Read the Complete T.O.S.
 For Each google program.